This feature is currently in Early Availability (EA) status. For more information, see our product lifecycle phases.

 Secure token system

-The secure token system allows authenticated access to your external APIs from within your extension frontend app, with the use of Cross-Origin Resource Sharing (CORS) headers and JSON Web Tokens (JWT).
+The secure token system lets your extension authenticate to your external APIs using Cross-Origin Resource Sharing (CORS) headers and JSON Web Tokens (JWT).

 Overview